-On a symposium at Sound and Vision in October 2017, experts met to discuss the possibilities of using fingerprinting and video tracking technologies for Digital Humanities research and for research into the circulation and appropriation of digital audiovisual heritage in particular.
+On a symposium at Sound & Vision in October 2017, experts met to discuss the possibilities of using fingerprinting and video tracking technologies for Digital Humanities research and for research into the circulation and appropriation of digital audiovisual heritage in particular.
 The aim is to get a better view on divers existing technologies that are so far used mainly in the context of security and copyright questions.

 The MediaDNA network aims to stimulate future research in this area to answer questions such as: How can Digital Humanities researchers adapt state of the art fingerprinting and video tracking technologies for their critical research?
 How do strategies of curation shape the appropriation of digitized heritage?
 What new perspectives on European history and identity do digital curations and appropriations of audiovisual heritage create?
 How can audiovisual archives better foster the re-use of Europe’s audiovisual heritage?